-No-one was surprised by the announcement of the AirPods Max.
-Apple’s first on-ear headphones were one of the tech world’s worst-kept secrets for months.
+No-one was surprised by the announcement of the AirPods Max in December 2020.
+Apple’s first on-ear headphones were one of the tech world’s worst-kept secrets for most of that year.

-What did come as a surprise was the price: £549 ($549, AU$899) makes them vastly more expensive than the great majority of premium (if we can even still call them that) wireless noise-cancelling headphones.
-Can they possibly justify such a comparatively huge outlay?
+What did come as a surprise was their price: £549 / $549 / AU$899 made them vastly more expensive than the great majority of premium (if we can even still call them that) wireless noise-cancelling headphones.
+So do they possibly justify such a comparatively huge outlay?

-The short answer is that yes, they can.
-They’re so much better than the existing competition that, arguably, they cross the line from wireless audio into wireless hi-fi.
+The short answer is that yes, they do.
+They are so much better than the 'less premium' competition that, arguably, they cross the line from wireless audio into wireless hi-fi.

 While the styling may not be to everyone’s tastes, there is absolutely no denying the quality of the materials and build of the Apple AirPods Max.
-Hand someone a pair of them together with a pair of Sony WH-1000XM4 headphones and they will have no trouble at all believing that there’s a £200 ($200, AU$450) price difference between them.
+Hand someone a pair of them together with a pair of Sony WH-1000XM5 headphones and they will have no trouble believing there’s a significant price difference between them.

 The Sonys look and feel almost cheap compared with the Apples, which boast pristinely machined, single-piece anodised aluminium ear cups connected by a stainless-steel headband.
 Between the cups and your head are memory-foam cushions that easily surround even the largest ears, creating a seal that’s both gentle and surprisingly effective at physically blocking out sound.

-The premium materials make the AirPods Max significantly heavier than the existing wireless headphones you might also consider – at 385g, they weigh more than 100g more than the Sony WH-1000XM4, for example.
+The premium materials make the AirPods Max significantly heavier than many alternative wireless headphones you might consider – at 385g, they weigh 135g more than the Sony XM5, for example, while the B&W Px8 are a smidge lighter at 320g.
 But, such is the effectiveness of the weight-distributing design, they really don’t feel heavy on the head and there are no pronounced pressure points.
-We've been living with the AirPods Max for months now and regularly embark on long, uninterrupted listening sessions, and we never feel any discomfort or fatigue.
+We've been living with the AirPods Max for almost two years now and regularly embark on long, uninterrupted listening sessions, and we never feel any discomfort or fatigue.

 Apple has resisted the urge to integrate touch controls into the design of the AirPods Max, but has also, thankfully, not gone entirely hands-free.
 Instead, on the top of the right-hand cup are two physical controls: a simple button for switching between noise-cancelling modes; and a dial inspired by the digital crown of the Apple Watch.
 The latter is a particularly neat and intuitive solution, although it is a little too easy to knock when adjusting the headphones, and its low resistance means you can accidentally adjust the volume by rather large degrees.